ApplyBoard

 As of January 13, 2025, the Garda National Immigration Bureau (GNIB) no longer handles registration.
 First-time registration for all residents in the Republic of Ireland is now handled by Immigration Service Delivery (ISD).

 You must book an appointment before you visit.
 There is no fee to book.
-You must make an appointment with the Registration Office.
+All first-time registration appointments take place exclusively at the Burgh Quay Registration Office in Dublin (13-14 Burgh Quay), regardless of which county you live in.

 • Valid passport